Kwonrince/IoT_Assistive-Camera-for-Low-Visions/README.md

 ```bash
 $ python server.py --server_ip [ip]
 ```
-The server and host must be located at the same IP address.
+The server, host and coral board must be located at the same IP address.

 ------------
 ## Contributor